 The company doesn’t permit torrenting and has terminated accounts in the past for attempting to do so.
 It does, however, unlock content on Netflix, Hulu, and BBC iPlayer.

-GOOD ALL-ROUNDER:VyprVPN is user friendly.
+EASY TO USE:VyprVPN is user friendly.
 A solid choice.
 Stores no logs, offers great security and unblocks most streaming services.
 More pricey than some.
 30-day money-back guarantee.

 Read our full review of VyprVPN.